North Carolina State University: Rankings and reputation

-In 2014 - 2015 NC State became part of only fifty-four institutions in the U.S. to have earned the "Innovation and Economic Prosperity University" designation by the Association of Public and Land-grant Universities.
+In 2014–2015 NC State became part of only fifty-four institutions in the U.S. to have earned the "Innovation and Economic Prosperity University" designation by the Association of Public and Land-grant Universities.

-For 2020, U.S. News & World Report ranks NC State tied for 84th out of all national universities and tied for 34th out of public universities in the U.S., tied at 31st for "most innovative" and 69th for "best value" schools.
+For 2025, U.S. News & World Report ranks NC State tied for 58th out of all national universities and tied for 26th out of public universities in the U.S., tied at 34th for "best college for veterans" and 60th for "best value" schools.

 NC State's College of Engineering was tied for 24th by U.S. News & World Report, with many of its programs ranking in the top 30 nationally.
 NC State's Nuclear Engineering program is considered to be one of the best in the world and in 2020, was ranked 3rd in the country (behind MIT and the University of Michigan Ann Arbor).
 The biological and agricultural engineering programs are also widely recognized and were ranked 4th nationally.
 In 2019 NC State's manufacturing and industrial engineering program was ranking 13th in the nation, and material science at 15th.
 Other notable programs included civil engineering at 20th, environmental engineering tied at 21st, chemical engineering tied for 22nd, computer engineering at 28th, and biomedical engineering ranking 28th nationally in 2019.
 In 2019, the Academic Ranking of World Universities ranked NC State's electrical engineering program 9th internationally and chemical engineering 20th.
 In 2020, The Princeton Review ranked NC State 36th for game design.

 NC State is also home to the only college dedicated to textiles in the country, the Wilson College of Textiles, which is a partner of the National Council of Textile Organizations and is widely regarded as one of the best textiles programs in the world.
 In 2020 the textile engineering program was ranked 1st nationally by College Factual.
 In 2017, Business of Fashion Magazine ranked the college's fashion and apparel design program 8th in the country and 30th in the world.
 In 2018, Fashion Schools ranked the college's fashion and textile management program 11th in the nation.